Skip to Content

 This pasta consists of small square-shaped pockets of dough filled with various delicious fillings, such as cheese, spinach, or meat.

-Ravioli can be served with various sauces, such as tomato or pesto.
+Ravioli can be served with various sauces, such as ravioli with homemade tomato sauce or pesto.

 Tortellini